 Maintains Normal Blood Pressure

 Hypertension, or high blood pressure, is a medical condition characterised by high pressure in the arteries.
-This can be very dangerous, as it affects the transport of blood from the heart to the rest of the body.
+This can be very dangerous, as it affects blood transport from the heart to the rest of the body.

 Many see hypertension as a male health problem, but it affects many women, especially those over the age of 40.
 Menopausal women may be at even greater risk than men for hypertension and its related medical conditions.

-Magnesium can reduce high blood pressure and is, therefore, very beneficial for hypertensive patients.
+Magnesium can reduce high blood pressure and is very beneficial for hypertensive patients.
 It reduces blood pressure by relaxing the muscles, especially those in the veins and arteries.
 This, in turn, prevents blood vessels from constricting, which is what raises blood pressure.

 As an added bonus, other minerals crucial for healthy blood pressure, such as calcium and potassium, are balanced by magnesium.